NateyJay/YASMA/README.md

 5. Filtering loci to remove those which might be real, but don't have sufficient depth, density, or complexity to assess them.

 This results in contiguous loci which are more homogenous in profile.
 It also tends to avoid over-annotation of background sequences.

-#### Is this published?
-This work is currently in submission, with a completed manuscript available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2025.01.25.634868v1).

 </a>